 - Command & Conquer: Red Alert (1996)

-- Fallout - Usually classified as Atompunk, but takes place in a retrograde enough world to qualify (a world with atomic power but without the transistornote ).
+- Fallout — Usually classified as Atompunk, but takes place in a retrograde enough world to qualify (a world with atomic power but without the transistornote ).
+It's actually Deconstructed in that the inefficient technology ended up depleting resources faster, thus causing the conflicts that lead to The Great War.

-- Gadget Past As Future (1998)
+- Gadget: Past as Future (1998)

 - In Ross Smith's "Timeline" Half-Life mod trilogy (c.
 1999-2002), rogue Black Mesa scientists adapt teleporter technology for time travel, specifically to help the Nazis complete their Sänger AmerikaBomber and heavy water projects and conquer the United States.
 Gordon Freeman must stop the Nazi invasion of time itself.